joshmorgan1000/UTKH/THEORY.md

  - A line has a simplicial complex of 1.
  - A plane has a simplicial complex of 2

 And so on.
-By utilizing the previously derived forumula for optimal angular difference between vertices, graphing the points onto 4-dimensional space, projecting the points into 3-dimensional space, and then adding the following energy equation:
+By utilizing the previously derived formula for optimal angular difference between vertices, graphing the points onto 4-dimensional space, projecting the points into 3-dimensional space, and then adding the following energy equation:

 $$
 E = \sum_{m \neq n} \left( \cos\theta_{mn} - \cos\theta_{\text{ideal}} \right)^2